AGidado/ITC/README.md

 ### SAVEMYEXPENSES

-SavaMyExpenses is a web app use for saving and keeping track of expenses by a user.
+SaveMyExpenses is a web app use for saving and keeping track of expenses by a user.

 REQUIREMENTS
 ------------